-Please join us for a morning of online instruction, group practice, and opportunity for discussion and questions.
+This online Centering Prayer workshop includes instruction, group practice, and opportunity for discussion and questions.

 A $20 donation is suggested to support the program; however, any donation you are able to contribute is gratefully accepted.
 Your presence is most important.